Bovbjerg Klint - cliff - is part of the UNESCO Global Geopark West Jutland.

 The large landslides on the stretch along the cliff are due to natural waterways running in the clay and large amounts of water from rain and meltwater from snow and ice.

-The sea has previously made large incisions in the country, but an extensive hip construction from 1875-1933 has managed - almost - to secure the coast from here.
-Visit Bovbjerg Klint and observe the impressive coastal protection work.
-From the cliff you have a great view of the hips and water.
+The sea has previously made large incisions in the country, but an extensive construction of piers from 1875-1933 has managed - almost - to secure the coast from here.